-This is Mrs. Ovalle’s third year at Martin High School.
+This is Mrs. Ovalle’s 5th year at Martin High School.
 Prior to being at Martin High School, Mrs. Ovalle spent one year teaching at two middle schools in Cypress-Fairbanks ISD in Houston, Texas.
 She then spent three years in Fort Worth ISD as the sole orchestra director for a middle school and high school.
 Under her direction, these programs tripled in size and were able to earn their first Sweepstakes ratings at contest in recent school history.
 She has served as Orchestra Division Chair for Region VII and holds an active membership in the Texas Music Educators Association and the Texas Orchestra Directors Association.

 Sammy Branch is an Associate Director of Orchestras at Martin High School in Arlington, Texas.
 Since 2006 he has also been the conductor of the String Orchestra at the Fort Worth Youth Orchestra.
 Prior to his position at Martin he served as the Head Orchestra Director at Gunn Junior High School in Arlington, Texas for 13 years.
 He is a product of the Arlington ISD from Martin High School, then under the direction or Mr. Bill Huff.

 Mr. Branch is a graduate of TCU with Departmental Honors, where he earned a Bachelor of Music Education degree Cum Laude, with violin as his primary instrument.
 He studied conducting under the direction of Dr. Germán Gutiérrez and violin under the direction of Dr. Curt Thompson.
 Mr. Branch began his teaching career in 2001, and his groups consistently receive Sweepstakes ratings at UIL music contests and superior ratings at spring festivals.
 Three times at different festivals his groups have earned Best in Class and Grand Champion awards.